hfduran/hfduran/README.md

 ## [Wilu](https://wiluapp.com): Website for mental health services

 Wilu was the first big project I had the pleasure to contribute on the development.
+I actuated on this project during my time on the [Poli Junior](https://polijunior.com.br/), the POLI-USP Junior Enterprise.
+This project won an internal prize of the best project of the year.

-It is a website dedicated to mental health services, creating an environment to ease the scheduling of appointments with lots of different professionals on the area.
+It is a website dedicated to mental health services, creating an environment to ease the scheduling of appointments with lots of different professionals of the area.

 ### Key Learings:
 - Team-based software development